colebrookson/marine-pop-ecol/index.md

 ## Welcome!
-This is the webpage being used to host the Fall 2021 Marine Population Ecology & Dynamics course at Bamfield Marine Science Centre!
+This is the webpage being used to host the Fall 2021 Marine Population Ecology & Dynamics course at Bamfield Marine Sciences Centre!
 On this page you can find all the material for this workshop series, which you are welcome to use whether or not you are a student enrolled in the course!